d-bl/GroundForge/docs/tileGallery/index.md

 ===============

 Explore stitch combinations:
+Click a letter and follow
+* a _stitches_ link to try stitch combinations,
-Click a letter and follow a _stitches_ link, or follow a _pattern_ link to create yet another configuration.
+* or a _pattern_ link to create yet another configuration.

 <style>
     .gf_panel {display: inline-block; margin: 4px; }